HIKE TO MAR SABA MONASTERY IN THE JUDEAN DESERT

 HISTORY OF MAR SABA MONASTERY IN THE JUDEAN DESERT

 The Sava was born in the 5th century in Cappadocia (Turkey).
 At the age of 8, he became a novice at the monastery of St. Flaviana, and at 12 he took monastic vows.
-After several years in novices and life in seclusion, Sava left for the Jordanian desert, where novices soon began to flock to him.
+After several years as a novice and life in seclusion, Sava left for the Jordanian desert, where novices soon began to flock to him.
 In 484 they erected the first of the monastery buildings - a church in a cave.
 Here was written the monastery charter of the famous monk Sava, which was later adopted throughout the Orthodox East.

 There is a funny legend that says that Savva's cell was so impregnable that the Bedouins, who made periodic raids on the monastery, could not get to it.
 The Sava took pity on them and threw them the ladder.
 When the Bedouins finally entered his cell and saw how poor he lived, they began to bring him food.
 By the way, even now the monastery exists largely due to the help of pilgrims.
 Everything here is so traditional and ascetic that there is not even electricity in the monastery.